xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

 layout: article_with_sidebar
 updated_at: '2018-04-13 14:48 +0400'
 identifier: ref_3uy1YgfD
-title: Vendor payouts and tracking the flow of money to and from the vendors
+title: Vendor Payouts and Tracking the Flow of Money to and from the Vendors
 order: 380
 published: true
 ---